karthikkappagantula/my_tech_notes/aws_learning/README.md

 * Resource share - By creating a resource share in AWS RAM  you share set of AWS resources within/outside organization.
 Sharing is limited based on the resources being shared.
 Subnets are not allowed to be shared outside of organization.

 VPC owner - responsible for maintaining VPCs and its components(Subnets, Network ACLs,Peering Connections, Routing connections, End points, etc).

 VPC participant - responsibility of only resources created by participants.
 All other shared resources are read-only.

+While Resource manager allows to share resources to accounts from other organizations.
+But there are limits to what can be shared.
+Subnets can only be shared to other accounts with in same organization.
+Default resources(subnets/security policies) cannot be shared to any accounts.

 #### AWS documentation
 [Enabling RAM](https://console.aws.amazon.com/ram/home#Setting)